 Kona vs Hilo

 Kona and Hilo are the two main cities of Big Island.
 On the west coast, Kona and its 12,000 inhabitants is famous for the Ironman: this world famous triathlon consists of 3.2kms of swimming, 180kms of cycling… and a marathon (42kms) to finish!
-I stayed there for a few days a week before it started and it was very impressive to see so many athletes training all day long on the roads around my hostel.
+I stayed there for a few days a week before it started and it was very impressive to see so many athletes training all day long on the roads around my hostel (and also very entertaining to watch lizards like the one below looking for food on the breakfast table).
 It’s a very touristic place with lots of hotels and resorts aligned along the shore which doesn’t make the coast so beautiful in this area.

 On the other side of the island, Hilo is the capital and main city with 43,000 inhabitants.
 The climate here is classified as tropical rainforest, which means that it rains a lot, very often.
 A popular joke in Hilo is that there are two seasons: the rain season, and the wet season.
 It’s actually not exaggerated as it’s the fourth wettest city in the United States (the 3 first are all found in Alaska).
 But this huge amount of rain makes the coast particularly green and beautiful, with impressive waterfalls (the Rainbow Fall almost in the center of Hilo – picture on the right) and vegetation.
 Don’t miss Banyan Drive and its incredible banyan trees!